Wagon Travelers, Roads were virtually non-existent, consisting mostly of rough paths trailing beside the watercourses.

 Yankees

-Researcher: Nellie Bell - We know from military records and books, that frontier women served as spies in the south, Three of the South's most celebrated frontier agents were Rose Greenhow, Belle Boyd, and Nancy Hart.
+Researcher: Nellie Bell - We know from military records and books that frontier women served as spies in the south.
+Three of the South's most celebrated frontier agents were Rose Greenhow, Belle Boyd, and Nancy Hart.

-Everyone's a historian now in the computer age and some computer age historian wonder if the Confederate Spy of Roane County was real or fictitious, we know she was a real person and the daughter of Stephen and Mary Hart of Roane County, West Virginia.
+Everyone's a historian now in the computer age and some computer age historian wonder if the Confederate Spy of Roane County was real or fictitious; we know she was a real person and the daughter of Stephen and Mary Hart of Roane County, West Virginia.
 The fictitious parts is after the civil war, virtually no proof of her exploits can be historically documented.
 Old newspapers, antique books, and lately some newer books documented Nancy through the years with a mixture of fact and folklore.
 However, as much of the life and death of Nancy Hart remains shrouded in mystery, and no other credible evidence has ever been put forward about "Nancy Hart Confederate Spy" the local legend has assumed a level of authority with the passage of time.

 The War Between the States 1861/1865 was also a war between brothers, sisters, cousins, friends and neighbors - Nothing better illustrates this than the Stephen and Mary Hart family and the William Pool family of Roane County West Virginia.
-William Pool, a Union soldier and his son, a Confederate soldier.
+William Pool was a Union soldier and his son, a Confederate soldier.

 Journalists usually love a good juicy Nancy Hart Story.
 Newspaper articles published during 1910 and to this day, there have been many versions of the same Nancy Hart Story.
 Even though most newspaper stories add something that they got from oral communication from Nancy descendants or old-timers, many unanswered questions remain after 144 years.